Genentech Access Solutions

 Important Safety Information & Indication

-TECENTRIQ (atezolizumab) is indicated for the treatment of patients with locally advanced or metastatic urothelial carcinoma who:
+TECENTRIQ is indicated for the treatment of patients with locally advanced or metastatic urothelial carcinoma who:

-- Are not eligible for cisplatin-containing chemotherapy, or
+- Are not eligible for any platinum-containing chemotherapy regardless of PD-L1 status, or

 - Have disease progression during or following any platinum-containing chemotherapy, or within 12 months of neoadjuvant or adjuvant chemotherapy